PASTEL PORTRAIT WORKSHOP

 BY CUONG NGUYEN

-This five-day workshop will feature a live model, and Cuong will demonstrate his own techniques on how to draw from life using soft pastels and pastel pencils.
+This five-day workshop will feature two live models, and Cuong will demonstrate his own techniques on how to draw from life using soft pastels and pastel pencils.

 What you need to know